jkeifer/410Labs/Lab1/README.md

 Be sure to move ALL the files corresponding to the .shp or .img files.

 - Be sure to safely close the text files.

+- Follow the code guidelines for the course.

+**What to submit**

+You need only submit your completed .py file.
+See the general lab instructions (README in the 410Labs repo) for submission instructions.